gluru/Kare-Dev/index.md

 # System status

-It's possible to receive live status updates by subscring to our [status page](https://karehq.statuspage.io/).
+It's possible to receive live status updates by subscribing to our [status page](https://karehq.statuspage.io/).

 <script>